rtavenar/hdr/content/parts/01/dtw/dtw_warping_length.md

-Moreover, we have shown through experiments on UCR Time Series Datasets that this similarity measure, when used in a 1-Nearest Neighbor Classifier, led to higher accuracy than its competitors DTW and its constrained versions (Sakoe-Chiba band and Itakura parallelogram).
+Moreover, we have shown through experiments on UCR Time Series Datasets that this similarity measure, when used in a 1-Nearest Neighbor Classifier, led to higher accuracy than other constrained DTW variants (Sakoe-Chiba band and Itakura parallelogram).

 ## References